-Your employer will pay one month's pay for every year of service up to a maximum of:
+Your employer will pay 1 month's pay for every year of service up to a maximum of:

-- 12 months for those under scheme pension age, or - six months for those over scheme pension age.

-- The compensation payment is reduced if you are near to scheme pension age.
-This is known as tapering.
-The maximum number of months' pay you can receive will be the lesser of: - the normal maximum for those under scheme pension age, and - the number of months you have to scheme pension age plus six months.
+- 21 months for those under scheme pension age - 6 months for those over scheme pension age. - The compensation payment is reduced if you are near to scheme pension age.
+This is known as tapering (see Appendix A for details).
+The maximum number of months' pay you can receive will be the lesser of: - the normal maximum for those under scheme pension age and - the number of months you have to scheme pension age plus 6 months.
 (Part months will be rounded to the nearest full month.)